Trendy

 Freedom of the press is important because it plays a vital role in informing citizens about public affairs and monitoring the actions of government at all levels.
 Here are four fundamental facts we should all remember about freedom of the press: Media-bashing is as old as the nation itself.

-READ ALSO: What is the warrior code?
+READ ALSO: What is a food composition table?

 What should be the limits of freedom of speech in social media?